-The attorneys with The Law Office of Silverman, Mack & Associates can help you during the process from start to finish.
+The attorneys with Silverman and Mack, LLC can help you during the process from start to finish.
 Our team of attorneys is well versed in all matters concerning alimony.
 For further information on alimony payments or answers to questions about your unique case, call us to request a free consultation!

 Reasons Alimony May Be Terminated

 There are many types of alimony, each awarding different amounts for different durations.
 However, even in cases of permanent alimony, these payments aren’t necessarily meant to last forever.
 Upon significant changes in circumstances, alimony payments can be terminated.
 The following are a few examples of situations in which alimony might end.